yanxian-ll/GS-SR/README.md

 😜Just for fun!!!

 We have reorganised the 3dgs pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of several different surface reconstruction methods.
 Please use the following command to see the currently supported methods.

 ```bash

 python train.py -h
 ```

 <p align="center">
 <img src="./assets/methods.png" width=100% height=100%
 class="center">
 </p>

-## Test Result
+ The main components of this project are as follows:

+- Partition: This project fllowed the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene.
+Input a colmap-sfm-output, and after partitioning, each tile remains in colmap-sfm format.
+This allows partitioning to be completely independent of subsequent algorithms.

+- Representation: [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project because Scaffold-GS is more robust to view-dependent effects (e.g. reflection, shadowing); and alleviates the artifacts (e.g. floaters, structure error caused by redundant 3D Gaussians; and has more accurate surface artefacts. shadowing); and alleviates the artifacts (e.g. floaters, structure error) caused by redundant 3D Gaussians; and have more accurate surface reoncstruction in texture-less area.
+[Octree-GS](https://arxiv.org/abs/2403.17898) supports level of details (LOD), very friendly for large scene reconstruction.

+- Surface-Recon: Two surface reconstruction methods [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521) are selected for this project.
+Among them, 2DGS is one of the fastest surface reconstruction methods, and PGSR is the method with the best reconstruction quality.

 <p align="center">
 <img src="./assets/result.jpeg" width=100% height=100%
 class="center">
 </p>

 The test results are shown above.
-We use Lower-Campus(See [GauU-Scene](https://arxiv.org/abs/2401.14032) for detailed information) UAV data.
-The results of the above figure were obtained by "VastGaussian + Octree-GS + 2DGS".
+We use Lower-Campus (See [GauU-Scene](https://arxiv.org/abs/2401.14032) for detailed information) UAV data.
+The results of the above figure were obtained by "VastGaussian + octree-2dgs".
 Compared to other methods, the method in this project is very robust and is also able to obtain more accurate results in the marginal areas of the scene and in texture-less areas.

- The main components of this project are as follows:

-- This project uses the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene, with slightly different implementation details.
-Input a colmap-sfm-output, and after partitioning, each tile remains in colmap-sfm format.
-This allows partitioning to be completely independent of subsequent algorithms.

-- [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project because Scaffold-GS is more robust to view-dependent effects (e.g. reflection, shadowing); and alleviates the artifacts (e.g. floaters, structure error caused by redundant 3D Gaussians; and has more accurate surface artefacts. shadowing); and alleviates the artifacts (e.g. floaters, structure error) caused by redundant 3D Gaussians; and have more accurate surface reoncstruction in texture-less area.
-[Octree-GS](https://arxiv.org/abs/2403.17898) supports level of details (LOD), very friendly for large scene reconstruction.

-- Two surface reconstruction methods [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521) are selected for this project.
-Among them, 2DGS is one of the fastest surface reconstruction methods, and PGSR is the method with the best reconstruction quality.

 ## Installation